Harold Swantek - Obituary

 Harold Swantek

-Port Sanilac - Harold, of Port Sanilac, MI and formerly Detroit, died July 28, 2020 at the age of 93.
-Retired Graphic Artist for the City of Detroit.
-Beloved husband of the late Bonita (Bonnie) Swantek.
-Survived by his daughter, Maria (Peter) Fischer of Germany and two grandchildren.
-Visitation 10-2 P.M. on Monday, August 3, at the Pomeroy Funeral Home in Lexington.
-Graveside services will be held at 2:30 P.M. at the Port Sanilac Cemetery.
-Memorial contributions to United Hospice Service of Marlette would be appreciated. www.pomeroyfuneralhomes.com
+Port Sanilac - Harold C. Swantek, 93, of Port Sanilac, died peacefully July 28, 2020.
+Born November 7, 1926 in Hamtramck.
+Beloved husband of 67 years to the late Bonita (Bonnie) Swantek.
+Role-model father of Maria (Peter) Fischer of Germany and grandpa to Noah and Megan.
+Served as fighter plane crew chief in Japan at the end of WWII.
+Modeled for Detroit department stores.
+Worked as graphic illustrator for City of Detroit.
+Built his retirement home from "scratch".
+Shared his talents with Port Sanilac Zoning Board, Cemetery Board and Lions Club.
+Visitation 10-2 P.M. on Monday, August 3, at Pomeroy Funeral Home in Lexington.
+Graveside services at 2:30 P.M. at Port Sanilac Cemetery.
+Memorial contributions to United Hospice Service of Marlette would be appreciated.